Divide and Conquer: 3D Point Cloud Instance Segmentation With Point-Wise Binarization: Our Method

 Some objects with larger sizes and asymmetric shapes are easily over-segmented, such as the class of sofa as seen in Fig.~\ref{fig:a1}.
 In the 2D domain, KNet~\cite{zhang2021k} proposes that an object corresponds to an image mask.
 Due to the sheer size of the 3D scene, this method is difficult to be applied directly.
 Inspired by KNet, we propose to search the nearest $K$ instances (secondary instances) for each instance (primary instance).
 One local scene corresponds to one primary instance.
 To differentiate the primary and secondary instances in each scene, we define a concise formula to generate the weight mask.
 The calculation formula of weight masks $\mathbb{W}$ is as follows:

-where $\mathbb{W}_i$ is the weight mask of the $i$th closest secondary instance to the primary instance. $Min(.)$ is the function that takes the minimum value. $K_c$ is the number of instances contained in the current full 3D scene.
+where $\mathbb{W}_i$ is the weight mask of the $i$th closest secondary instance to the primary instance. $Min(\cdot)$ is the function that takes the minimum value. $K_s$ is the number of instances contained in the current semantic scene.